 ASPA Member Feature: JBS Packing Company, Inc.

 Jack Hemmenway is the owner and longstanding patriarch of JBS Packing Company, Inc. located in Port Arthur, Texas.
-A conversation with this 80-year-old man is a one-of-a-kind experience.
+A conversation with him is a one-of-a-kind experience.
 Jack has dedicated his life to the shrimp industry and the collection of stories he can tell will either make you laugh, cry, or just be incredibly thankful to live another day.

 His piercing blue eyes speak with passion about a career that has provided well for his generational line.
 His white hair hidden underneath the JBS hat he proudly wears is a crown of wisdom gained from years of loyalty to the seafood business.
 His wrinkled hands portray a seasoned man who has weathered the ups and downs of a backbreaking industry.